-Janmashtami is being celebrated today (August 30, 2021).
+This year, Janmashtami is being celebrated on August 18 and 19.
 It marks the birth of Lord Krishna.
 Also called Gokul Ashtami, this day is marked by the Hindus across the country, with a lot of fervour and joy.
 Besides, food also plays a significant role in the celebration.
 According to mythology, Lord Krishna was very fond of butter and milk-based treats.
 Therefore, the occasion is incomplete without traditional mithais (made of milk).
 This year, you don't necessarily have to visit your local halwai to buy sweets to offer to Lord Krishna.
 Instead, you can make these sweets at home with some amazing recipes.
 Read on.

 Primarily made with rice, sugar and milk, this simple yet tasty dessert can never go out of the festive food diary.
 And what's easier than making it in the microwave?
 Add a tinge of saffron, a handful of crunchy nuts and you have a bowl of deliciousness.

 This is commonly savoured during Janmashtami.
 The rich dessert has the goodness of full cream, cardamoms and milk.
 The addition of pistachios and almonds enhance the flavour.
 You can also decorate it with silver vark for that professional touch.